Caregiving for Advanced Parkinson’s Disease: Your Guide | MyParkinsonsTeam

 10. Levodopa and Carbidopa — MedlinePlus

-11. Oral and Infusion Levodopa-Based Strategies for Managing Motor Complications in Patients with Parkinson’s Disease — CNS Drugs
+11. Oral and Infusion Levodopa-Based Strategies for Managing Motor Complications in Patients With Parkinson’s Disease — CNS Drugs

 12. The Movement Disorder Society Evidence-Based Medicine Review Update: Treatments for the Motor Symptoms of Parkinson’s Disease — Movement Disorders

-13. Five-Year Efficacy and Safety of Levodopa/DDCI and Entacapone in Patients With Parkinson’s Disease — Journal of Neural Transmission (Vienna)
+13. Five-Year Efficacy and Safety of Levodopa/DDCI and Entacapone in Patients With Parkinson’s Disease — Journal of Neural Transmission

 14. Parkinson’s Disease: An Overview of Diagnosis and Ongoing Management — International Journal of Pharmaceutical Research & Allied Sciences